leiratech/TrackZero.CSharp/README.md

 # TrackZero
 TrackZero is a full analytics platform that allows you to track what is happening in your system easily.
+For more details and full documentation, please visit [https://TrackZero.io](https://trackzero.io)